 Michael Jackson releases his "Off the Wall" album.

-John Lennon is assassinated by deranged fan outside of his NYC apartment.
+John Lennon is assassinated by a deranged fan outside of his NYC apartment.

 Small Pox is eradicated.